 If you’ve just learned that your child has dyslexia, it can be reassuring to know two things.
-First, dyslexia is a common learning issue that many successful people have.
+First, dyslexia is a common learning difference that many successful people have.
 Second, there are proven teaching strategies and accommodations that can help.
 Learn what you can do next to get your child the support she needs at school and at home.

 Learn all you can about dyslexia.